 Jared Leto’s The Joker is another question.
 Coming after some great incarnations of the role – Jack Nicholson in Batman (1989), Heath Ledger in The Dark Knight (2008) and Mark Hamill in the 1992-4 animated Batman and Batman: The Killing Joke (2016), he has some big clown shoes to fill.
 However, the choice to eschew the classical Joker portrayal in purple zoot suit in favour of Leto’s pierced, tattooed, bare-chested, heroin-chic Joker seems a little off.
 Leto seems appropriately insane but he seems too lean to fill the stage with grandiloquent theatricality the same way that Nicholson, Ledger and Hamill did.

+A sequel has been announced for 2021 to be directed by James Gunn and with Idris Elba inheriting the role of Deadshot from Will Smith.
 The Suicide Squad were subsequently given their own animated film with Suicide Squad: Hell to Pay (2018).

 David Ayer and Will Smith subsequently reteamed for the urban fantasy Bright (2017).